 What type of cargo bike are we using?

-How are we using the cargo bike?
+How have we used the cargo bike?

-- Dropping children to school & crèche
+- Dropped children to school & crèche

 - Performing local errands e.g. to shops